 Josh and Janice Snader

 The Snader family moved from Michigan in June of 2019 to start their apprenticeship at MMS Aviation.
 Josh was born and raised in Pennsylvania while Janice was born in Paraguay but moved to Michigan when she was three.
 To make a long story short, a series of unlikely events led Josh and Janice to get married and settle in Michigan.
 Several years after they were married, Janice finally convinced Josh to pursue God’s call to serve at MMS Aviation and Josh has found excitement in tackling this new challenge and the opportunities ahead.
 The Snaders have two children: A three year old girl named Adilene (or Adi) and a one year old boy named Elliot.
-Josh is preparing to serve as a Maintenance Specialist and the family is planning to support Bible translation among unreached people groups.
+Josh is preparing to serve as a Maintenance Specialist wherever God may lead them.

 Dennis and Mary Satterthwaite